-The Surface Balance Algorithm for Land (SEBAL) is used to estimate total evapotranspiration (ET) and water use efficiency for grapes in the Hex River Valley, Worcester, Franschhoek and Paarl areas for two growing seasons (September 2004 to April 2005; September 2005 to April 2006).
 SEBAL uses the simplified energy balance to the estimate total evapotranspiration (ET), biomass production, water deficit and soil moisture spatially.
 Land surface characteristics such as surface albedo (earth surface's reflectivity), leaf area index, the vegetation index and surface temperature are derived from satellite imagery.
 In addition to satellite images SEBAL requires meteorological data (wind speed, humidity, solar radiation and air temperature).
 Since SEBAL uses the energy balance, and not the water balance, no data on land cover, soil type or hydrological conditions are required.

-Biomass, Harvest index and Yield calculation Biomass production calculated by SEBAL can be defined as the total dry matter production by a plant (roots, stems, leaves and fruit.
+4. Biomass, Harvest index and Yield calculation

+Biomass production calculated by SEBAL can be defined as the total dry matter production by a plant (roots, stems, leaves and fruit

 The harvest index (HI) of grapes is the part of the biomass that is harvested.
-This index was found to be a function of water deficit in February and soil moisture content in November and December.
+This index was found to be a function of water deficit in February and soil moisture content in November and

+December.
 The HI function for table grapes was developed in this study and is based on field measurements of yield of the Alphonse Lavalee cultivar grown in the Hex River Valley.